 In January 2019 Alexandra completed her PhD in Chemical Physics at Durham University.
 During this time, Alexandra designed and built a spectroscopy suite used to study molecular dynamics of aqueous species in different solvation environments.
 Prior to that Alexandra graduated from Durham University in 2015 with a First Class Honors MChem degree in which she was awarded the Mastership of Chemistry prize upon graduating.

-Alexandra joined Dehns in 2019 as a Technical Assistant and works in both the Chemistry and Engineering groups.
+Alexandra joined Dehns in 2019 as a Technical Assistant and works in both the Chemistry and Engineering groups and qualified as a European Patent Attorney in 2022.

 Alexandra works with a variety of clients, including small/medium-sized enterprises, universities and multinational companies.
-Allie handles prosecution of patent applications in Europe, and has experience has experience handling large patent portfolios with applications in a wide range of territories worldwide.
-Allie also assists with client work outside of prosecution, including freedom to operate analysis, intellectual property workshops, patentability reviews and patent application drafting.
+Alexandra handles prosecution of patent applications in Europe and the United Kingdom, and has experience has experience handling large patent portfolios with applications in a wide range of territories worldwide.

-Allie has gained experience working on patent applications across a wide variety of technologies in the chemical sciences, physical sciences and engineering, including polymers, functional materials, pharmaceuticals, laser systems, lighting devices, fluid systems and elevator systems.
+Alexandra has gained experience working on patent applications across a wide variety of technologies in the chemical sciences, physical sciences and engineering.
+In particular, Alexandra has experience working with inventions including polymers, functional materials, pharmaceuticals and nutraceuticals, laser systems, lighting devices, fluid systems and elevator systems.

 PhD, Physical Chemistry, Durham University, 2019